 Getting ready to fly?
 You can breathe a sigh of relief—and great-tasting vapor, of course—because with a little planning, Mistic and HAUS products are very travel-friendly.

-Airlines do not permit vaping on flights, but you don’t need to leave your favorite Mistic e cigs and HAUS vaping products at home.
-You can bring an e cig or vape mod on a plane in your carry-on luggage (though not in your checked baggage).
+Of course, airlines do not permit vaping on flights, but you don’t need to leave your favorite Mistic e cigs and HAUS vaping products at home.
+You can bring your e cigs or vape mod on a plane in your carry-on luggage (though not in your checked baggage).

 Here are a few helpful tips for taking your e cig or PV on a plane: